 Enough from my history about why we need a strong Red Cross youth group.

 San Pedro Branch Youth Group

-As for my ongoing education and building our youth group, I jumped at the chance be part of Street Beat which was a health oriented training funded by the Norwegian Red Cross in 2014 and presented by instructors Shirlee Arnould and Mike Memeo.
-In this two day training, our youth learned about sexually transmitted infections and proper use of condoms.
-Following their training they were sent out in small groups with an adult at San Pedro Lobsterfest block party to hand out brochures with condoms in them and educate the public on why it is important to practice safe sex.
-I have also been privileged to chaperon our youth group twice to the mainland and a country like settling.
+As for my ongoing education and building our youth group, I jumped at the chance to be part of Street Beat which was a health-oriented training funded by the Norwegian Red Cross in 2014 and presented by instructors Shirlee Arnould and Mike Memeo.
+In this two-day training, our youth learned about sexually transmitted infections and the proper use of condoms.
+Following their training, they were sent out in small groups with an adult at San Pedro Lobsterfest block party to hand out brochures with condoms in them and educate the public on why it is important to practice safe sex.
+I have also been privileged to chaperon our youth group twice to the mainland and a country-like setting.
 It was amazing to see the wonder on their faces and feel the excitement of youth that have never been off the island.
 Being with them in a country setting with horses, a Brahma bull and seeing a carpet of fireflies on the grass as we walked to the mess hall for dinner with folks from all the other branches countrywide – priceless.